whysofunky/TacoTrainer/README.md

 Workout timer
  * Post notifications when running
  * Hold wake lock during timer run
- * Make sound on transitions
+ * Make sound on transitions (use SoundPool https://developer.android.com/reference/android/media/SoundPool, https://stackoverflow.com/questions/9656853/the-correct-way-to-play-short-sounds-android)
  * Period timer moves after finishing, some layout problem.
  * If launched with a different workout, prompt to ask if we should change.
+ * If launched for same workout, but it's already finished, automatically restart.

 Settings page
  * Max HR